alessandrograssi10/alessandrograssi10/README.md

 ## Alessandro, the Code Philosopher👋

 Greetings!
-I'm a dedicated philosopher 📜 navigating the intricate landscapes of Software Engineering 🖥️  at La Sapienza in Rome! 🎓
+I'm a dedicated philosopher 📜 navigating the intricate landscapes of Software Engineering 🖥️ in  La Sapienza of Rome! 🎓

 Embark on this philosophical coding odyssey with me, where I ponder code with: